dosbox-staging/dosbox-staging/website/docs/releases/macos.md

 ## Apple Gatekeeper

-You'll need to do the following when launching DOSBox Staging for the first time (you'll need to repeat these steps every time after having upgraded to a newer version):
+For releases before 0.81.0, you'll need to do the following when launching DOSBox Staging for the first time:

 - ++ctrl++ click (or right-click) on the **DOSBox Staging** app, and click **Open**.
 - Click **OK** to close the resulting message.